-Impacts Parameters/descriptions Locations Frequencies Water Quality NO2-N, NH3-N, TP, Ch1-a and selected pesticides.
+Impacts Parameters/descriptions Locations Frequencies DissolvedOxygen, Temperature, Turbidity, pH, Salinity, SS, NO3-N, NO2-N, NH3-N, TP, Chl-a and selected pesticides.Water QualityDissolved Dissolved Oxygen, Temperature, Turbidity, pH, Salinity, SS, NO3-N, NO2-N, NH3-N, TP, Chl-a and selected pesticides.
 9 marine and 6 freshwater locations 2-year of monitoring period for the operation phase.
 Monitoring should be carried out on bi-weekly basis for the first 12 months, after when the frequency will be reviewed by EPD.
-Additional monitoring parameters at Lake 1D are required (TKN, Ortho-P and Conductivity) Dissolved Oxygen, Temperature, Turbidity, pH, Salinity, SS, NO3-N, NO2-N, NH3-N, TP, Chl-a and selected pesticides.
-Additional water quality shall be carried out after storm or when there is an Marine Ecology Natural corals Site C, Site D2 and the Control Site.
+Additional monitoring parameters at Lake 1D are required (TKN, Ortho-P and Conductivity) 8 marine locations Additional water quality monitoring shall be carried out after heavy rain storm or when there is an overflow event from the reservoir, irrigation buffer lake or detention ponds/tanks.
+Marine Ecology Natural corals Site C, Site D2 and the Control Site.
 First three months would be monthly conducted during the first two years of the operation phase.
-If no exceedance was recorded, the monitoring schedule would be changed to semi-annually, i.e. once in dry season and once in wet season.
-Landscape and Visual Audits to ensure effective implementation of mitigation measures Golf course area and at visual sensitive receivers Auditing inspections and reporting shall be undertaken once every two months for the first year of the operation phase.
-Soil Nutrient Nutrient Status of the S Golf course Twice annually
+If no exceedance was recorded, the monitoring schedule would be changed to semi-annually, i.e once in dry season and once in we season.
+Landscape and VisualAudits to ensure effective implementationVisualof mitigation measures Golf course area and at visual sensitive receivers Auditing inspections and reporting shall be undertaken once every two months for the first year of the operation phase.
+Soil Nutrient Nutrient Status of the Soil Golf course Twice annually